 Positioned anywhere in a room in order to provide a means of calling for help, and can be especially useful if you have fallen and are not wearing a fall detector or pendant.

-Around 70% of falls occurring at night.
+Around 70% of falls occur at night.
 Sensors can be set up to in order to switch on lights when a sensor is activated.
-Light comes on when you get out of bed and goes off 1 minute after getting back in.
+Light comes on when you get out of bed and go off 1 minute after getting back in.

-A pressure matt can be used to detect inactivity, for example placed under a mat or carpet and will raise an alarm if no movement is detected in a particular area for a length of time.
+A pressure mat can be used to detect inactivity, for example placed under a chair or carpet, and will raise an alarm if no movement is detected in a particular area for a length of time.